frances-saunders/cybersecurity-portfolio/labs/aks-hardening/README.md

-# AKS Hardening in Azure
+# AKS Hardening Lab

-## Problem / Challenge

-Azure Kubernetes Service (AKS) provides agility and scalability, but by default exposes organizations to risks such as insecure networking, privilege escalation, and deployment of workloads from unapproved sources.

-During audits and reviews, gaps were identified:

-* Lack of enforced baseline **network restrictions** between pods and external services.
-* Developers creating **privileged containers** and using unapproved registries.
-* Inconsistent enforcement of **RBAC roles and pod-level security standards**.
-* Use of **host namespaces** that could lead to privilege escalation.
-* Minimal automation for cluster governance, creating drift from hardened standards.

-The challenge was to design and implement a **compliance baseline** that enforced security controls across AKS in a repeatable, automated, and auditable way.
+This lab demonstrates the implementation of the **Azure Kubernetes Service (AKS) Security Baseline** using a combination of Azure Policies, Terraform infrastructure as code, and Kubernetes best practices.
+It is designed to showcase applied security skills in cloud-native environments while maintaining compliance with enterprise requirements.

 ---

 ## Role & Tools

-**Role:** Cloud Security Administrator (solo project) **Tools & Technologies:** Azure Policy, Kubernetes RBAC & Network Policies, Terraform, kubectl
+**Role:** Cloud Security Administrator (solo project)
+**Tools & Technologies:** Azure Policy, Kubernetes RBAC & Network Policies, Terraform, kubectl

 ---

 ## Lab Structure